jorgegv/rage1/doc/MAPGEN.md

 ## Fully working example

-If you just want to test a demo map with the default test game, you can just follow this simple steps:
+If you just want to test a demo map with a simple test game, you can just follow this simple steps:

 - Edit the `games/mapgen/game_data/game_config/Game.gdata` file and change